-Violations that occur within university residence halls or apartment complexes and are nonsuspendable in nature are generally assigned to a housing hearing officer or Housing Judicial Board.
-An "informal disciplinary process" has been established to handle housing offenses (please see UCA Student Housing section of this handbook for more specific information).
+Violations that occur within university residence halls or apartment complexes and are non-suspendable in nature are generally assigned to the residential student conduct coordinator who will assign the case to the appropriate hearing officer or body.
+An "informal disciplinary process" has been established to handle housing offenses and may be available to residential students as determined by the residential student conduct coordinator or designee (please see UCA Student Housing section of this handbook for more specific information).